MisterJulsen/MinecraftCommunityServer/rules.md

   Width: 3 blocks interior + max.
 0.5 block walls on the sides, height: max.
 7 blocks
 - ### Maximum train length
   300 blocks

+> [!NOTE]
+> These values ​​are the standard!
+Deviations are possible if the route and the stations are designed for them (e.g. narrow-gauge routes)

 ## Our recommendations
 - ### Minimum distance to other players/groups